David Schraven

 David Schraven (born 1970 in Bottrop, Germany) is a German journalist.
 From 2010 to 2014, he was head of investigations at Funke Mediengruppe.
 From 2007 to September 2014, he was treasurer of German association of investigative journalists Netzwerk Recherche.
 In 2014 he founded Correctiv.

 Career

 He was the founder of the German newspaper taz ruhr.
 Later, he worked as a reporter on energy issues for the Axel Springer Group.
-Then, in 2010, he went on with his researches as head of investigations at Funke Mediengruppe.
+Then, in 2010, he continued his research projects as head of investigations at Funke Mediengruppe.

-Schraven published several reports about the German military action by the Bundeswehr in Afghanistan.
+Schraven published several reports about German military action by the Bundeswehr in Afghanistan.
 In 2011, he explained the details of the Operation Halmazag.
-In 2012, he published his investigation of the German military actions in Afghanistan on a special website with leaked documents.
-His graphic reportage "Kriegszeiten" was nominated for the international youth book award in Germany.
+In 2012, he published an investigation of the German military actions in Afghanistan on a special website with leaked documents.
+In 2013 his graphic novel reportage Kriegszeiten (Carlsen Verlag) was nominated for the Deutsche Jugendliteraturpreis (German Youth Book Award).

-He worked on different reference books about investigative journalism for the German association of investigative journalists Netzwerk Recherche.
-The books Reporter im verdeckten Einsatz (PDF) deals with undercover research methods and Kritischer Wirtschaftsjournalismus (PDF) focuses on investigative business journalism.
+He has contributed to various reference books about investigative journalism for the German association of investigative journalists Netzwerk Recherche.
+The book Reporter im verdeckten Einsatz (PDF) deals with undercover research methods and Kritischer Wirtschaftsjournalismus (PDF) focuses on investigative business journalism.